Big Data Analytics and Machine Learning

 Real-time computing (RTC), or reactive computing, comprise hardware and software systems that are subject to a “real-time constraint”, for example operational deadlines from event to system response.
 Real-time programs must guarantee response within strict time constraints, often referred to as “deadlines”.

-Micro Services Architectures are replacing monolithic architectures with loose coupling, greater modularity and reduced dependencies in mind.
-MSA's enable organizations to be more agile and adapt faster at Web Scale.
+Applications built around Microservices and serverless are replacing monolithic architectures with loose coupling, greater modularity, portability and reduced dependencies in mind.
+This enable organizations to be more agile and adapt faster at Web Scale.

 With decades of experience, our approach is to architect systems that scale horizontally with embedded control, monitoring and analytics.
 We implement these systems based on reactive design patterns using frameworks which are integral to the whole system and not afterthoughts.
 Using a concept N2 has coined â€śApplastic Computingâ€ť, these applications are in control of their own scaling and can run in public, private or hybrid cloud environments.